cepthomas/LuaInterop/README.md

 - CppCli: Creates a .NET assembly for consumption by host.
 This also demonstrates use of embedded debugger.
 - Csh: Call directly using [KeraLuaEx](KeraLuaEx/README.md) which exposes the Lua C API as .NET native methods.

+Note that an alternate (maybe better) way to implement in C# is to generate two bodies of code (-c and -cppcli) and build them with an interop project for use by the C# application.
+See [Nebulua](https://github.com/cepthomas/Nebulua) for an example of how to do this.

 Building this solution requires a folder named `LBOT` at the top level containing the contents of [LuaBagOfTricks](https://github.com/cepthomas/LuaBagOfTricks).
 This can be done one of several ways:
   - git submodule